 1652 January 7: Mary Swett was born in Newbury daughter of Benjamin Swett and Hester Weare.
 [Newbury VR] She died young.

 1652 January 13: Died at Newbury, "old" John Swett.
 [Newbury Vital Records to 1850, Vol. 2, p.
 732. Quotation marks in the original.
 Stackpole has 13 June 1651-2 in which June is obviously an error because it doesn't require double-year dating.]

 1665 May 6: "Phebe Swett, widow" died.
 [Newbury Vital Records to 1850, Vol. 2, p.
 733.]
 She probably was the wife of John Swett of Newbury.
 A thorough study of the "Early Vital Records of the Commonwealth of Massachusetts to about 1850" (nine compact disks) finds no indication that any other man named Swett (or variant spellings) died in any town in Massachusetts prior to 6 May 1665.

-Research among primary records indicates that John Swett of Newbury was probably born in county Norfolk, England, about 1590, not in Devonshire or the Isle of Guernsey.
-His wife was Phebe, not Sarah.
-His son, John, Jr., was born in 1613, not 1603.
+Research among primary records indicates that John Swett of Newbury was probably born in county Norfolk, England, about 1580, not in Devonshire or the Isle of Guernsey.
+His wife was Phoebe, not Sarah, and they were married in New Buckenham, Norfolk, England, in 1604.
+His children Phoebe and John were baptized in New Buckenham, Norfolk, England, in 1604 and 1608.
+His daughter Sara was married in New Buckenham, Norfolk, England, in 1632, and was probably born between 1609 and 1615.
 His children Dorcas, Stephen, Joseph, and Benjamin were baptized in Wymondham Parish, Norfolk, England, 1618 to 1624.
 He was in Newbury on 12 March 1642, and died in Newbury on 13 January 1652.